Rupak-Paul/CS6150-Questions/README.md

 ```

 ## Template
-You can use the following C++ template to implement serialization and deserialization for the `Student` and `Course` classes.
+You can use the following template to implement serialization and deserialization for the `Student` and `Course` classes.
 Feel free to modify it as needed.

 ```cpp
 #include <bits/stdc++.h>